-Also known as specks, calico bass, papermouths, an speckled perch, Crappie are generally considered the most desirable panfish, which is sort of like being the tallest midget.
+Also known as specks, calico bass, papermouths, sac-a-lait, and speckled perch, Crappie are generally considered the most desirable panfish, which is sort of like being the tallest midget.
 This is likely due to their striking body color patterning and the fact that they taste good.
 They can be ridiculously easy to catch when you find them during some parts of the year, particularly in the spring, and then sometimes very tough to find and catch during other parts of the year such as the winter.

 Crappie have very soft, thin mouths so you can’t pull on them too hard or you will pull the hook out.
 Despite being about the same size, their mouths are much larger than Bluegill.
 There are two species, the White Crappie and the Black Crappie.
 However, color is not the definitive way to tell which is which.
 They are generally found in the same places and often cross breed, causing hybrids.
 In general, the Black ones are darker and the White ones have more vertical patterns but they can be tough to tell apart.